Create products that people love by validating your idea first

 I’ve learned the hard way.
 I’ve attempted to create dozens of products and advised many other people as they’ve created things.

-Consumer ideas focused on emotion, entertainment and leisure are more difficult to validate compare to products that businesses buy.
+Consumer ideas focused on emotion, entertainment and leisure are more difficult to validate compared to products that businesses buy.

 Businesses directly pay for the products they use.
 A person’s job at work is dependent on getting things done in their company.
 This validation process will be most useful to you when you’re validating ideas that target other businesses as customers.